Home » Yoga Blog » Meditation Blog » Kechari Mudra Exercises -Yoga Tongue Benefits and How

 Synergy through Ancient Wisdom

-The wisdom of the Gheranda Samhita yogis, Swami Sivananda, and others has emphasized that the combination of Kechari Mudra with Maha Mudra, Maha Bandha, and Maha Vedha creates a powerful synergy for the aspirant seeking spiritual enlightenment.
+The wisdom of the Gheranda Samhita yogis, Swami Sivananda, and others has emphasized that the combination of Kechari Mudra (khechari mudra) with Maha Mudra, Maha Bandha, and Maha Vedha creates a powerful synergy for the aspirant seeking spiritual enlightenment.

 The Science Behind Kechari Mudra Exercises